-In order for the SORC to effectively communicate with your organization, it is required that you maintain a full, updated membership roster with current officer information in the student organization management system, Engage.
+In order for the SORC to effectively communicate with your organization, it is required that you maintain a full, updated membership roster with current officer information in the student organization management system, Experience Pitt (Campus Groups).
 Student organizations that fail to maintain current officer and advisor information on their roster will be frozen until they are in compliance with SORC policies.
 Only the organization President and Primary Contact have access to update your organization's roster.
-If they are unsure how to update the roster, they should use CampusLabs Support.
+If they are unsure how to update the roster, they should reach out to sorc@pitt.edu.